yogithasivakumar/FocusZen/README.md

 # 1. Overview

-This project is a web-based application designed to enhance productivity, offering features such as a timer/alarm system and text summarization capabilities.
-It includes a user authentication mechanism, likely managed by a backend server (`index.js`), and integrates with a Gemini-based AI (`gemini.js`) for its intelligent text processing functionalities.
-The frontend, composed of various HTML pages (`index.html`, `login.html`, `timer.html`, `summarize.html`), JavaScript (`script.js`), and CSS (`style.css`), provides a comprehensive user interface for login, core application features, timer management, and text summarization.
+This project appears to be a web application that provides user authentication and various interactive features.
+It includes a frontend built with standard web technologies (HTML, CSS, JavaScript) and a backend server handling API requests.
+Key functionalities suggested by the file structure include user login, an interactive timer with an alarm, and potentially a text summarization tool, possibly leveraging an AI model like Gemini.
+The presence of multiple HTML pages like `about.html`, `history.html`, and `summarize.html` indicates a multi-page user experience beyond a single utility.

 ---